smaht-dac/submitr/docs/source/installation.rst

   installation_prerequisites

-You can then proceed with the rest of these instructions to setup a virtual Python environment.
+You can then proceed with the rest of these instructions to setup a virtual Python environment and install ``smaht-submitr``.

 System Requirements
 ===================